Why Your Parents Should Let You Sleep

 Just try not to count on sleeping more on certain days.
 It turns out that a sleep schedule that is drastically different on weekends can put your body out of whack -- making it harder for you to get to bed and get up when you need to during the week.

 5. "Sleeping can help me not get sick."

-You can't be in good overall health when you keep getting too little sleep.
-When you don't get enough sleep, your immune system gets weak, making it easier for you to catch colds and other illnesses.
-Too little sleep can also lead to unusually aggressive behavior, and a greater urge to eat unhealthy foods or use addictive substances like drugs or alcohol.
+You can't be in good overall health when you keep missing out on rest.
+When you don't get enough, your immune system gets weak, making it easier for you to catch colds and other illnesses.
+Too little sleep can also lead to unusually aggressive behavior, and an urge to eat unhealthy foods or use drugs or alcohol.

 6. "Go to bed earlier?
 It's not that simple."

-Find a relaxing activity to do in the hour leading up to the time you need to get to sleep and make relaxing before bed a habit.
-Consider reading, listening to music, or soaking in the tub.
-Be aware that watching TV, surfing the Internet, gaming, and texting don't count as relaxing because they don't let your mind shut down.
+Find a relaxing activity to do in the hour leading up to the time you need to get to bed.
+You could read, listen to music, or soak in the tub.
+But things like watching TV, surfing the Internet, gaming, and texting don't count, because they don't let your mind shut down.

-If you're hungry before you start your bedtime ritual, have a snack, not a full meal.
+If you're hungry before you start your bedtime routine, have a snack, not a full meal.
 Make it light but satisfying -- like a few whole-grain crackers and low-fat cheese.
-And it probably goes without saying: For a better night's sleep, lay off the caffeine in the afternoon and evening.
+And it probably goes without saying: For a better night's sleep, lay off the caffeine.